Navigating Your Dog’s Adulthood: What To Expect In Months 7-8

 Regular Exercise

 Maintaining a regular exercise routine is crucial for your dog's overall health and well-being.
 Aim for at least 30 minutes to 1 hour of exercise daily, depending on your dog's breed and energy levels.
-Exercise not only helps to keep them physically fit but also provides mental stimulation and helps to prevent behavioral issues.
+Exercise not only helps to keep them physically fit but also provides and helps to prevent behavioral issues.

-Nutrition and Feeding
+and Feeding

 A balanced and nutritious diet is essential to support your dog's healthy growth and development.
 As your dog reaches adulthood, you may need to adjust their feeding schedule and portion sizes.
 Consult with your vet to determine the appropriate amount and type of food for your dog's specific needs.
 Remember to provide fresh water at all times and avoid feeding them harmful human foods.